berkeley-scf/r-bootcamp-fall-2022/README.md

 All content is available here, though we'll be making edits through the start of the event.

-Co-trainers: UC Berkeley Statistics and the D-Lab.
+Sponsored by: UC Berkeley Statistics

 ## Description